SSD vs NVMe vs M.2 Drives: How To Pick the Right One?

 NVMe SSD Drive

-Read and write speeds from NVMe SSDs are much higher than HDD or the regular SATA-based solid-state drive because it uses the faster PCIe bus and does not go through a SATA interface like in traditional hard drives.
+Read and write speeds from NVMe SSDs are much higher than those of HDDs or regular SATA-based solid-state drives because they use the faster PCIe bus and do not go through a SATA interface like traditional hard drives.

-Compatible with data centres and high-performance computing application fields, low latency NVMe SSDs have three times the write performance of 8 Gbps drives capable of meeting demanding tasks associated with video editing, gaming system graphic intensive applications, and large transfers.
+Compatible with data centres and high-performance computing application fields, low-latency NVMe SSDs have three times the write performance of 8 Gbps drives.
+They can meet demanding tasks associated with video editing, gaming systems, graphic-intensive applications, and large transfers.

 What is M.2 Drive?